Azure/data-management-zone/docs/DataManagementAnalytics-Prerequisites.md

-# Data Management Zone - Prerequisites
+# Data Management Landing Zone - Prerequisites

-This template repository contains all templates to deploy the Data Management Zone of the Data Management & Analytics architecture.
-The Data Management Zone is the central management instance to govern all data assets across all Data Landing Zones and possible even beyond that.
+This template repository contains all templates to deploy the Data Management Landing Zone of the Data Management & Analytics architecture.
+The Data Management Landing Zone is the central management instance to govern all data assets across all Data Landing Zones and possible even beyond that.

 ## What will be deployed?